j-buss/jb_blog/content/posts/flask/Part_02/index.md

 ---
-title: "Flask Example - Part 2 - Reading BigQuery"
+title: "Flask Part 2 - Reading BigQuery"
 date: 2019-12-21T05:54:03-06:00
 draft: true
 ---

-# Reading Bigquery from Simple Flask App in GCP
+# Deploying Flask Apps into Google Cloud Platform

-This is a continuation from the previous post {{< ref "/flask/Part_01/index.md" >}}.
+This is a continuation from the previous post [Flask Part 1 - Simple App]({{< ref "/posts/flask/Part_01/index.md" >}}).
 In this post we will extend the simple Flask App and read some data from a public dataset in BigQuery.

 #### Assumptions:
 - Familiarity with Python